Areas of Expertise

 Anna and Sue Getman, Deputy Director of $tand By Me Delaware, presented a TEDx talk, No More Grandmas Eating Cat Food, about economic security strategies for retirement so we can live the life we want to the very end.

-Chávez worked for nearly a decade on aging issues in her home state of Arizona.
-While serving in Gov. Janet Napolitano’s administration as Director of Intergovernmental Affairs, she launched the governor’s Aging 2020 initiative and created the Arizona Division of Aging and Adult Services.
-Prior to that, she served as Assistant Director of the Division of Aging and Community Services.
+Throughout her career, Chávez has been a passionate advocate for helping others across every stage of life.
+In her home state of Arizona, Chávez worked for nearly a decade on aging issues.
+While serving in Gov. Janet Napolitano’s administration as director of intergovernmental affairs, she launched the governor’s Aging 2020 initiative and created the Arizona Division of Aging and Adult Services.
+She has also served as assistant director of the Arizona Division of Aging and Community Services.

 Prior to joining NCOA, Chávez served as CEO of Girl Scouts of the USA, where she was the first woman of color to lead the iconic organization.
 During her tenure, Chávez spearheaded an historic girl-centric organizational redesign, partnering with a newly engaged national network to build a high-impact, data-driven, multi-year strategy.